fish-shell/fish-shell/doc_src/tutorial.rst

 However, it is more common and efficient to use  autoloading functions and universal variables.

 If you want to organize your configuration, fish also reads commands in .fish files in ``~/.config/fish/conf.d/``.
-See :ref:`initialization <initialization>` for the details.
+See :ref:`Configuration Files <configuration>` for the details.

 Autoloading Functions
 ---------------------